MILA-Wien/mila-server/README.md

 ## Change database schemas

-- Make changes to the local system
+Collectivo uses [directus-sync](https://github.com/tractr/directus-sync) for changes in the database schema.

-- Run `npx directus-sync pull` to update the database schema
+- Make changes to the database schema on your local system
-- Make a database backup of the live system (see below)
+- Run `npx directus-sync pull` to update the database schema in the repository
-- Run `npx directus-sync push -u "https://studio.mila.wien" -e "<EMAIL>" -p "<PASSWORD>"` to apply the database schema to the live system
+- Make a database backup of the production system (see below)
-- See https://github.com/tractr/directus-sync for more infos
+- Run `npx directus-sync push -u "https://studio.mila.wien" -e "<EMAIL>" -p "<PASSWORD>"` to apply the new database schema to the production system

 ## Database backups